jackyef/flair/README.md

 Based on [using-preact example](https://github.com/vercel/next.js/tree/canary/examples/using-preact)

 Includes:

 - TypeScript
 - Prettier
 - Eslint

 Bring whatever else you want on your own.

 Meant personal usage, but you can use it too, I guess.

 ## Open questions

-- How should we handle theming?
-Simply use CSS properties?
-Use ThemeProvider?
+- Components we need in our own docs site:
+  - Toast feedback
+  - Tooltip on button?
-  - Ideally the approach we take should consider the following:
+  - Allow icon on the right of the button
-    - DX
-      - how would it be compatible with intellisense?
-    - UX
-      - How would it handle flash of initial theme in statically generated HTML?
-- Support theme overriding?
-- Support theme extending?

 ## References

 - https://github.com/adobe/react-spectrum/tree/main/packages/%40react-spectrum
 - https://medium.com/sfl-newsroom/typography-scaling-from-the-design-perspective-45d82f77ba95
 - https://www.invisionapp.com/inside-design/guide-to-design-systems/